There’s a particular kind of invitation that winter extends, if you’re willing to receive it.

 5. Bring Nature Indoors

 Even in winter, nature belongs inside.
-A branch in a simple vase, a few pinecones on a shelf, or dried eucalyptus in a jug — these small gestures connect us back to the rhythm of the seasons.
+A branch in a simple vase, a few pinecones on a shelf, dried eucalyptus in a jug — these small gestures connect us back to the rhythm of the seasons at a time when it’s easy to feel disconnected from the natural world.

-Personally, I love keeping a vase of dried lavender from our garden — a leftover from warm summers when the scent would drift through my office window.
-Even in winter, that faint fragrance reminds me that light and color always return.
+I keep a vase of dried lavender from our garden through the winter — a leftover from warm summers when the scent would drift through my office window.
+Even now, that faint fragrance reminds me that light and colour always return.

 6. Surround Yourself with Calm Art

-Walls set the emotional tone of a room.
-Art with natural motifs — like pressed leaf prints — brings softness and organic stillness.
-I love the idea of a pair of nature-inspired prints, neutral in tone, that echo the textures of the outside world while adding warmth indoors.
+Walls set the emotional tone of a room more than most of us realise.
+Art with natural motifs — pressed leaf prints, botanical illustrations, landscape sketches — brings softness and organic stillness.
+A pair of nature-inspired prints in neutral tones can echo the textures of the outside world while adding genuine warmth indoors.

 7. Soften the Lighting